Kroger announces new delivery station in Austin

 The 70,121-square-foot “spoke” facility in Austin will work in conjunction with the Dallas fulfillment center, Kroger said.
 All orders are picked at the Dallas facility and placed in climate-controlled vehicles to travel to Austin.
 Once the orders arrive, they are checked and placed on refrigerated delivery trucks that deliver directly to customers’ doors.

-The new station will employ about 70 Austinites in a part of Austin that's considered a food desert.
+The new station will employ about 70 Austinites in a part of the city that is considered a food desert.

 "Much of District 1 is what the USDA identifies as a 'food desert,' which is defined as an area where residents have limited options for securing affordable and healthy foods.
-And although this Kroger facility will serve all of Austin, it's important to note that its location is in one of these areas," said District 1 City Councilmember Natasha Harper-Madison.
+And although this Kroger facility will serve all of Austin, it's important to note that its location is in one of these areas," City Councilmember Natasha Harper-Madison (District 1) said.
 "I am glad to see Kroger making this investment in our community starting right here in District 1 where residents need access to healthy, fresh food."